openvinotoolkit/training_extensions/web/GPU_README.md

 REBOOT REQUIRED

 ### Install New for Ubuntu 16.04
-Users who failed to run command above may use alternative way to install 440 driver and CUDA 10.2 and skip the `Install CUDA 10.2` section.
+Users who failed to run command above may use an alternative way to install 440 driver and CUDA 10.2 and skip the `Install CUDA 10.2` section.
 ```sh
 wget https://developer.download.nvidia.com/compute/cuda/10.2/Prod/local_installers/cuda_10.2.89_440.33.01_linux.runsudo
 sh cuda_10.2.89_440.33.01_linux.run